ballerina-platform/ballerina-dev-website/swan-lake/references/style-guide/coding-conventions.md

 string s = person
     .getName();

-// Binary operations in if condition if isNameAvailable
+// Binary operations in if condition. if isNameAvailable
     && (i == 1) {
     ...